VictorSesma/mariadb-backups/README.md

 # mariadb-backups

 Super easey script to make security copies of DB.
-This verision is inspired by [this](https://simon-davies.name/bash/backing-up-mysql-databases) article
+This verision is inspired by [this](https://simon-davies.name/bash/backing-up-mysql-databases) article.

+The script will delete all the back-ups after 30 days.

 ## How to install